Highlights of the Automotive Trends Report

 2. Manufacturers have made significant improvements in fuel economy and CO2 emissions over the last 5 years

-3. Sport utility vehicles continue to gain market share, with truck SUVs achieving record low CO2 emissions and record high fuel economy
+3. Sport utility vehicles continue to gain market share, with all vehicle types achieving record low CO2 emissions and record high fuel economy

 In this report, vehicles are disaggregated into five vehicle types: sedan/wagon, car SUV, truck SUV, pickup truck, and minivan/van.
 Car SUVs are generally smaller 2WD SUVs while truck SUVs are larger or 4WD vehicles.
 The distinction between car and truck SUVs is based on regulatory definitions and is important because cars and trucks are subject to different GHG and fuel economy standards.
 Sedan/wagons and car SUVs are subject to the car regulatory standards while truck SUVs, pickups, and minivans/vans are subject to the truck standards.
 Note that media reports generally consider all SUVs as trucks, which is different from the regulatory distinctions used in this report.

 The overall market continues to move towards both car SUVs and truck SUVs.
-Combined, car and truck SUVs captured a record high 43% market share in model year 2017.
-Truck SUVs improved fuel economy by 0.1 mpg and CO2 emissions by 3 g/mile in model year 2017, while car SUVs essentially remained flat with no change in fuel economy and a slight increase in CO2 emissions of less than 1 g/mi.
-Sedan/wagons fell to 41% of the market, or almost half of the market share they held in model year 1975, even as their fuel economy increased by 1 mpg.
+Combined, car and truck SUVs captured a record high 46% market share in model year 2018.
+Truck SUVs improved fuel economy by 0.8 mpg and CO2 emissions by 14 g/mile in model year 2018, while car SUVs improved fuel economy by 1.2 mpg and CO2 emissions by 15 g/mile.
+Sedan/wagons fell to 37% of the market, or less than half of the market share they held in model year 1975, even as their fuel economy increased by 0.6 mpg.

 Figure ES-3.
 Production Share and Fuel Economy by Vehicle Type